JMAConsulting/cilb/web/sites/default/files/civicrm/ext/advanced-events/README.md

 ![Advanced Event Settings](docs/images/advanced_event_settings.png)

-This extension provides a number of useful features to complement/improve the CiviEvent component in CiviCRM.
+This extension provides a number of useful features and improvements for CiviEvent.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).